-In May of 2017, Ruth Mostern was awarded a research grant from the National Endowment for the Humanities Collections and Reference Resources Program to build the World-Historical Gazetteer (WHG).
-The goal of the project is to create content, standards and the digital infrastructure for a gazetteer that covers the entire globe.
-The project has two parts.
-The first is a spatially and temporally comprehensive index of significant world historical place names (the Spine).
-The second is a linked data ecosystem, standards, and user tools to support collaborative digital and data-driven historical scholarship at the global scale.World historians engage in research that is focused upon cross-regional exchanges, connections, and comparisons.
+In May of 2017, WHC Director Dr. Ruth Mostern was awarded a research grant from the National Endowment for the Humanities Collections and Reference Resources Program to build the World-Historical Gazetteer (WHG) whgazetteer.org.
+The goal of the project is to create content, standards and the digital infrastructure for a spatially and temporally referenced index of world historical place names and a linked data ecosystem, standards, and user tools to support collaborative digital and data-driven historical scholarship at the global scale.World historians engage in research that is focused upon cross-regional exchanges, connections, and comparisons.
 The project is attuned to the particular intellectual aspirations of world history and the humanistic fields allied with it.
 We are developing a system that assists quantitative and empirical historical reasoning at the global scale.
 World Historical Gazetteer received the 2021 "Best DH Tool or Suite of Tools Award" from Digital Humanities Awards!

 To learn more about the World-Historical Gazetter, please visit the WHG page.